contao/docs/docs/manual/article-management/content-elements.en.md

 **Sort order:** Here you can determine the order of the comments.
 Guestbooks usually show the newest entry first (descending order), comments show the oldest (ascending order).

-**Elements per page:** Here you can define the number of comments per page.
+**Items per page:** Here you can define the number of comments per page.
 Contao automatically creates a page break when needed.
 Enter 0 to disable the automatic page break.

 **Moderate:** If you select this option, comments do not appear on the website immediately but only after you have enabled them in the back end.

-**Allow BBCode:** If you select this option, your visitors can use [BBCode](https://de.wikipedia.org/wiki/BBCode) to format their comments.
+**Allow BBCode:** If you select this option, your visitors can use [BBCode](https://en.wikipedia.org/wiki/BBCode) to format their comments.
 The following tags are supported:

 | tag | Declaration |
 | --- | ----------- |